abhi051002/Forever-Ecommerce-FullStack/backend/README.md

 ## Backend Packages Used in this app

-1. cors : We can allows the frontend ip to access backend
+1. cors : Allows the frontend to access backend APIs by handling Cross-Origin requests.

-2. dotenv : Using this we can use enviorment variables
+2. dotenv : Lets us use environment variables securely.

-3. express : Using this we can we can create apis
+3. express : Used to create APIs and handle backend routing.

-4. jsonwebtoken : Using this we can enables the user authentication so that user can login
+4. jsonwebtoken : Enables user authentication by generating & verifying JWT tokens.

-5. mongoose : this will manage our database connectivity
+5. mongoose : Manages MongoDB database connection and schema models.

-6. multer : This will allows us to store our images on our coludinary storage
+6. multer : Helps upload images/files from frontend and store them (local or cloud).

-7. nodemon : this will restart our app when use make any changes in backend
+7. nodemon : Automatically restarts the backend server on file changes.

-8. razorpay : to setup the payment integration
+8. razorpay : Used to integrate Razorpay payment gateway.

-9. stripe : to setup the payment integration
+9. stripe : Used to integrate Stripe payment gateway.

-10. validator : we validate the user data coming from frontend
+10. validator : Validates incoming user data such as email, mobile, etc.

-11. cloudinary : this is a popular cloud-based image and video management service
+11. cloudinary : Cloud image/video storage and CDN delivery.

-12. bcrypt : using this we will encrypt our user password and stored in database
+12. bcrypt : Encrypts and stores user passwords securely.

+13. nodemailer : Allows sending emails (OTP, verification, login OTP, etc.) using SMTP.